 (If you want to contact us rather than read about us, see Contact Us)

-Cat is the assistant publisher and production manager of Pelgrane Press.
+Cat is the Managing Director and co-owner of Pelgrane Press.
 As a full-time employee she oversees all aspects of book production and customer service, and as a company director and shareholder is jointly responsibilty for business strategy.

 She has been heavily involved in the roleplaying industry in Ireland and the UK since the late 1990s, during which time she has organised Diana Jones Award-winning conventions, and written everything from advertising copy to RPG and LARP scenarios to srs articles for srs magazines.
 She likes coffee, hates mornings and her favourite vegetable is the potato.

 Simon is the c0-founder and joint owner of Pelgrane Press.
 He works part time for Pelgrane Press and co-owns ProFantasy Software Ltd with Mark Fulford and The Noteboard with Mark and Ralf Schemmann.
 He shares the responsibilty with Cat for company strategy, new projects and creative development.
 He finds good people and asks them to do things.

 Kenneth Hite is a full time line developer and writer for Pelgrane Press, creator of Trail of Cthulhu, Night’s Black Agents and Ken Writes About Stuff.